FIELD NEGRO_SHEPHERD_CLOWN_

 BOOKS & COLLECTIONS

-• An experimental collection of tales, songs, and other forms forthcoming from KERNPUNKT Press in 2025, The Field Nig Blues follows a footloose farmworker during a sunless spring in western Washington state.
+• An experimental collection of tales, songs, and other forms forthcoming from KERNPUNKT Press, The Field Nig Blues follows a footloose farmworker during a sunless spring in western Washington state.
 With satire, caricature, and critique, these vignettes delve into the pains and pleasures of contemporary farm labor, and the joys that can be found within which is often exploitation.
 Invoking the commedia of trickster folktales, The Field Nig Blues builds a world of pastoral absurdity that illustrates the follies of inhabiting blackness within a wider space of white rurality and the constant search for sun and succor when one labors on the land.

 • How is a cowboy like a buddha?
 Koans to a Young Cowboi recontexualizes the relationship between zen master and student to mirror how a tenderfooted young cowgirl learns up to be a rancher.